MVRC Accolades and Accomplishments

-The University of West Florida (UWF) has been a participating member of the Yellow Ribbon Program since 2011.
+The University of West Florida (UWF) has been awarded the ability to be a participating member of the Yellow Ribbon Program since 2011.
 UWF has voluntarily entered into an agreement with the VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 This agreement is part of the Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 Only individuals entitled to the maximum benefit rate (based on service requirements) may receive this funding.

 If eligible, the Post-9/11 GI Bill pays up to the highest public in-state undergraduate tuition and fees.
 You may have tuition and fees that exceed that amount if you are in an out-of-state status.
 UWF will pay 50% of the amount above the maximum allowed by the Post 9/11 GI Bill and the VA will pay the remaining 50%.

 To confirm your eligibility and apply for the Yellow Ribbon Program contact the Veteran Services Office at email@example.com, 850-474-2262.